vincenzoml/VoxLogicA/README.md

 ImgQL is a language to analyse images, based on spatial logics.
 VoxLogicA interprets ImgQL specifications using a model-checking approach, which entails, in particular, heavy use of memoisation techniques to permit complex analyses in short execution times, at the expense of used memory.
+Analysis is automatically distributed to multiple CPU cores where possible, so that a VoxLogicA session is typically faster than an equivalent hand-written computer program.

 VoxLogicA is distributed under a permissive open source license.
 See the file LICENSE.txt for details.